Gunivers/Bookshelf/docs/contribute/file-format.md

 # 📄 File format

 Each function of Bookshelf should have a header to indicate the license.
-If the function is the first function called in the feature (functions directly called by the function tag), the header should also specified the link to the feature documentation.
+The header may also specified the link to the feature documentation (not mandatory).

 Header to put at the beggining of each function:
 ```